ruby/ruby/spec/ruby/CONTRIBUTING.md

 end
 ```

+Custom guards are better than a simple `if` as they allow [mspec commands](https://github.com/ruby/mspec/issues/30#issuecomment-312487779) to work properly.

 In general, the usage of guards should be minimized as possible.

 There are no guards to define implementation-specific behavior because